 |Sponsorship & Exhibition Deadline||Mar.
 22, 2019|

-For your convenience, here is the exact scoring rubric used by the associate editors to review abstracts
+For your convenience, here is the exact scoring rubric used by the associate editors to review all abstracts.

 Please rank items below using the following key: